-The Board met eight times in 2022.
+The Board met nine times in 2023.
 Each member of the Board attended more than 75% of the total number of meetings of the Board and the committees on which he or she served.
 We strongly encourage, but do not require, the members of our Board to attend annual meetings of our stockholders.
-All eight then-serving director nominees of the Board attended our 2022 annual meeting of stockholders.
+All director nominees of the Board attended our 2023 annual meeting of stockholders.